Elevator Due Diligence

 Selling a Building or Set of Buildings

-When selling, an elevator audit can uncover elevator deficiencies that need to be addressed by the elevator service providers.
-These punch list deficiencies are usually cured in a timely manner to meet the time-frames of the property.
-A primary function of “elevator due diligence” is to analyze and make recommendations as to necessary repairs or upgrades.
+Due diligence is just as important when selling a property.
+A elevator audit can uncover elevator deficiencies that need to be addressed by the elevator service providers.
+These punch-list deficiencies are usually cured in a timely manner to meet the sale transaction time-frames.
+Another primary function of elevator due diligence is to analyze and make recommendations regarding any necessary repairs or upgrades.

 Buying a Building or Set of Buildings